Western music (North America): Rediscovery

-Older Western music is widely streamed on major platforms, with music by Marty Robbins and Al Hurricane being more easily accessible.
-Newer takes on Western music are constantly written and recorded and performed all across the American West and Western Canada, thanks to the popularity of New Mexico music within New Mexico and the success of Michael Martin Murphey throughout the Western scene, they’ve resurrected the cowboy song genre, promoting Western singers, Route 66 rockabilly, and cowboy poets.
-The style has even seen a popularity resurgence globally, thanks to the Western's newfound popularity on streaming services and video games.
+Older western music is widely streamed on major platforms, with music by Marty Robbins and Al Hurricane being more easily accessible.
+Newer takes on western music are constantly written and recorded and performed all across the American West and Western Canada, thanks to the popularity of New Mexico music within New Mexico and the success of Michael Martin Murphey throughout the western scene, they have resurrected the cowboy song genre, promoting western singers, Route 66 rockabilly, and cowboy poets.
+The style has even seen a popularity resurgence globally, thanks to the western genre's new-found popularity on streaming services and video games.

-The Western Music Association was established in 1989 to preserve and promote Western music.
+The Western Music Association was established in 1989 to preserve and promote western music.
 Western music in video games can be traced back to The Oregon Trail series, early Nintendo title Sheriff/Bandido, and arcade games like Sunset Riders.
-Fallout: New Vegas relies on a atmospheric Western music style, but it also features old mid-20th century popular Western musicians such as Marty Robbins along with pop music of the day.
-Furthermore, the Red Dead series of games heavily features Western music, since it takes place in an Old West setting.
-Bill Elm and Woody Jackson's modern spin on an Old Western game would not be complete without their carefully assembled score; what they call their best project to date Independent video games SteamWorld and Gunman Clive also make use of Western music, as do other larger productions such as Dillon's Rolling Western.
+Fallout: New Vegas relies on an atmospheric western music style, but it also features old mid-20th century popular western musicians such as Marty Robbins along with pop music of the day.
+Furthermore, the Red Dead series of games heavily features western music, since it takes place in an Old West setting.
+Bill Elm and Woody Jackson's modern spin on an Old West game would not be complete without their carefully assembled score; what they call their best project to date Independent video games SteamWorld and Gunman Clive also make use of western music, as do other larger productions such as Dillon's Rolling Western.

+The contributions of Chris LeDoux were also key in the expanded growth of Western music because of his work in the cowboy song genre in the 1990s and early 2000s.
+LeDoux was a PRCA World Champion in bareback riding who composed songs about personal experiences in the rodeo and ranch cowboy lifestyles.
+LeDoux exploded in popularity in 1992 when he dueted with country artist Garth Brooks in their Grammy nominated hit, “Whatcha Gonna Do with a Cowboy”.
+His newfound popularity allowed LeDoux to introduce millions of newcomers to the Western genre, a style of music that had previously existed for many years before him.

 The music of Colter Wall is a part of this revival.